Header blog

 Is a project envisaging the expansion of a plant for creating a new production line in another African country eligible?

-Are investments made prior to project approval eligible?
+Are investments made between the time of application and prior to project approval eligible?

 Do projects led by consortia have an advantage over those led by individual applicants?